ColorCoded Labs

 Making the Brand Name a Design Instruction

-The company is called ColorCoded Labs.
-The original brand hinted at the concept — five colors in the palette, a color-banded logo — but nothing in the identity actually did anything color-coded.
-On the homepage hero, I assigned each letter of the headline a different color from the brand palette.
-It's a small moment that delivers on the brand's own name — the first thing a visitor reads on the site is literally color-coded.
+The company is called ColorCoded Labs, but nothing in the identity actually did anything color-coded.
+On the homepage hero, I assigned each letter of the headline a different color from the brand palette — and added a subtle interaction that cycles the letters through the palette on hover.
+It's a small moment that delivers on the brand's own name: the first thing a visitor reads on the site is literally color-coded.
 The concept stopped being a description and started being an experience.

 Hero Headline — Interactive Color-Coded Letters